-ABM 225: Integrated Management III - 3 Credits
+ABM 225 / ABM 2025: Integrated Management III - 3 Credits

 Evaluates data and software currently used as well as the strengths and weaknesses of the business risk management plan as it relates to technology integration.
 Notes: Course content and instruction is individualized to address the specific enterprise and business structure owned and/or operated by the ABM student.
 Assessment of this course will be based on the student project selected from the approved project list found in the State ABM Master Packer.
-(ABM courses are subject to CCCS statewide policy as stated in the master packet regarding credit hours, contact hours, competencies, certificates, and required documentation).
-Contact State Program Director for Agriculture.
+(ABM courses are subject to CCCS statewide policy as stated in the master packet regarding credit hours, contact hours, competencies, certific